-Emancipation day on April 16 is a public holiday in Washington DC.
-It commemorates the day when, in 1862, President Abraham Lincoln signed the Compensated Emancipation Act, which effectively abolished slavery in the District of Columbia.
-Slavery in other parts of the United States only came to an end in 1865.
+Emancipation day is observed on April 16 every year.
+It commemorates the day when, in 1862, President Abraham Lincoln signed the Compensated Emancipation Act.
+It effectively abolished slavery in the District of Columbia.
+However, Slavery in other parts of the United States only came to an end in 1865.

-It is a holiday in Washington DC, and as such, it is a day off for most people, as businesses and schools close for the day.
+It is a holiday in the capital city of Washington DC, and as such, it is a day off for most people, as businesses and schools close for the day.

 After arriving in what would become the United States of America, European settlers began trafficking and selling people, mostly of African descent, for slavery.
 By 1860 there were around 4 million slaves in the United States.

-Firmly against the evils of slavery, then President Abraham Lincoln signed the District of Columbia Compensated Emancipation Act on April 16, 1862, freeing around 3100 slaves living in Washington DC.
-This constituted the only example of compensation of former slave owners by the government.
+Firmly against the evils of slavery, then President Abraham Lincoln signed the District of Columbia Compensated Emancipation Act on April 16, 1862.
+It freed around 3100 slaves living in Washington DC.
+A compensation of $300 was also provided to them.

 It was not until nine months later that Lincoln issued the Emancipation Proclamation, which changed the status of over 3.5 million slaves in 10 confederate states from slave to free.